Strong $F$-regularity and the Uniform Symbolic Topology Property: Introduction

 \begin{question}[Uniform Symbolic Topology Problem] What classes of rings enjoy the Uniform Symbolic Topology Property? \end{question}

-Limited progress on the Uniform Symbolic Topology Problem in singular rings has been made, but initial progress and related results are the main focus of \cite{HKV, Walker2, Walker1, Walker3, HKAbelian, HKVfinite, DiagonallyFRegular, DeStefaniGrifoJeffries, DSGJ, HKHypersurface, PolstraZariskiNagata}.
-Notably, the main result of \cite{HKV} is a local equicharacteristic isolated singularity that is either prime characteristic and $F$-finite or essentially of finite type over a field of characteristic $0$ enjoys the Uniform Symbolic Topology Property.
-It is also known that a normal domain $R$ essentially of finite type over a field enjoys a weakening of the Uniform Symbolic Topology Property, there exists a constant $C$ so that for all prime ideal containments $\fp\subseteq \fq$, if $\fp\subseteq \fq^{(t)}$ then for all $n\in\NN$, $\fp^{(Cn)}\subseteq \fq^{(tn)}$, \cite[Main Theorem~3]{PolstraZariskiNagata}.
+Question~\ref{question USTP} is well-posed for an excellent domain $R$ if and only if the normalization map $R\to \overline{R}$ enjoys the going-down property, see Proposition~\ref{proposition equivalent topologies}, c.f. \cite[Proposition]{HKVErratum}.
+Initial progress on the Uniform Symbolic Topology Problem in singular rings and related considerations are the main focus of the articles \cite{HKV, Walker2, Walker1, Walker3, HKAbelian, HKVfinite, DiagonallyFRegular, DeStefaniGrifoJeffries, DSGJ, HKHypersurface, PolstraZariskiNagata}.
+Of notable significance, isolated singularities that are either essentially of finite type over a field of characteristic $0$ or of prime characteristic and $F$-finite enjoy the Uniform Symbolic Topology Property, see \cite[Main Result]{HKV}.